 Benzodiazepine abuse has been linked to increased risks of suicide and suicidal ideation (thoughts of suicide).
 Chronic use of these drugs may change a person’s ability to feel emotions.
 Some people struggle to feel any emotions at all, a state referred to as “emotional anesthesia.”

-Prolonged benzodiazepine abuse can cause some of the very problems the drugs are designed to treat.
+Prolonged benzodiazepine abuse can cause some very problems the drugs are designed to treat.
 When a physically-dependent person quits benzodiazepines, withdrawal can set in.
 In certain cases, withdrawal may last for several months.
 This is called post-acute withdrawal syndrome (PAWS).
 Individuals facing PAWS experience anxiety, depression, and insomnia.

 Acute withdrawal from benzodiazepine drugs can become very dangerous, to the extent that professional treatment is necessary (medical detox).
 Certain individuals may experience withdrawal so severe that their life is in jeopardy.
 In these instances, withdrawal may cause seizures or delirium tremens.